akbar-sufyan/sound-synthesizer/README.md

 # sound-synthesizer
-Create sound synthesizer from scratch in C/C++
+Create sound synthesizer from scratch in C++